 Haplogroup evidence shows that several ancestral lines from East Asian women came into the Ashkenazic population hundreds of years ago through interracial relationships.
 The existence of such relationships before the 19th or 20th century wasn't documented; we only know they took place because of the genetic evidence.

-The mtDNA haplogroup M33c is found among Ashkenazim from Belarus as well as among South Chinese people "but from absolutely nowhere in between" those two regions, reports the genetic genealogist Ted Kandell here, here, and here, though he mistakenly called it M33c1.
+The mtDNA haplogroup M33c is found among Ashkenazim from Belarus as well as among South Chinese people "but from absolutely nowhere in between" those two regions, reported the genetic genealogist Ted Kandell to the Y-DNA-G2c group at Yahoo!
+Groups as well as here and here, though he mistakenly called it M33c1.

 Family Tree DNA's "Jewish Ukraine West" project has Jews whose ancestors lived in western Ukraine and Moldova.
 The following project members confirmed that their haplogroup is M33c as of February 16, 2015:

 Family Tree DNA's "M mtDNA Haplogroup" project also has some East European Jewish members.
 As of November 21, 2018, kit 266609 also belongs to this project, along with these additional Jewish members:

 Family Tree DNA's "Lyubcha (Novogrudok) and Slutsk, Belarus Jewish families" project includes kit 46 as a member where the person's surname is listed as Bell.
 Another Jewish M33c kit listed is:

 Family Tree DNA's "Bardyga Family Surnames Project" includes the following Jewish M33c carrier:

 Family Tree DNA's "Winter-Winters Family DNA Project" includes the following Jewish M33c carrier: